belisky/AlgoMornings/ArrayProblems_Medium/sweet-and-savory/README.md

 - I separate the dishes into sweet and savory, sorted in ascending order.
 - with pointers on both separated dishes, I try to combine them to get the best effect and adjust the pointers appropriately in that regard.
-- I then check if each combination is closer to the target as possible and return that combination.
+- I then check if each combination is closer to the target as possible and return the best possible combination.

 ### Time Complexity